 The picosecond tattoo lasers are reported to be less painful, require fewer treatments and to be safer for skin types 3 & above.
 But the ultimate outcome depends on the experience and knowledge of the tattoo removal therapists.

 We do not aim to be the cheapest, we aim for safety and experience.
-We have two highly experienced laser tattoo removal specialists.
+We have a experienced laser tattoo removal specialists.

 How does Laser Tattoo Removal Work?